brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 The displayed video name is taken from the "name" property of the `BCOVVideo` object.
 If the "name" property is not present, the offline video token's value will be used instead.

-To provide a more customized experience, you can set a display name for the video asset in the options dictionary passed to `-requestVideoDownload:mediaSelections:parameters:completion:` (or when preloading the license).
-Use the `kBCOVOfflineVideoManagerDisplayNameKey` key to set an `NSString` as the new asset display name.
+To provide a more customized experience, you can set a display name for the video asset in the options dictionary passed to `requestVideoDownload(_:mediaSelections:parameters:completion:)` (or when preloading the license).
+Use the `BCOVOfflineVideoManager.DisplayNameKey` key to set an `NSString` as the new asset display name.

 Note that iOS uses the asset name string as part of the downloaded video's file path, so you should avoid characters that would not be valid in a POSIX path, like a "/" character.

-You may choose to replace these with more standardized names using the `kBCOVOfflineVideoManagerDisplayNameKey` option.
+You may choose to replace these with more standardized names using the `BCOVOfflineVideoManager.DisplayNameKey` option.

 ### When downloading with AVAssetDownloadConfiguration